Small-scale Lyman alpha forest cosmology with PRIYA: Constraints from XQ100 and KODIAQ-SQUAD one-dimensional flux power spectra: Discussion

 As proposed in Ref.~\cite{Rogers:2025PhRvR...7a2018R}, we can assess the relative constraining power of different surveys by examining their reduced likelihood: the amplitude and slope of the linear theory power spectrum at $k = 1\,\mathrm{Mpc}^{-1}$ and $z = 3$.
 This choice of pivot scale and redshift is motivated by the fact that the \Lya forest P1D primarily probes Mpc-scale modes around this redshift.
 Note, however, that this $z = 3$ reference is slightly lower than the redshifts of XQ100, which has a midpoint near $z = 3.8$.

-Figure~\ref{fig:redlike_XQ_KS} shows the reduced likelihood contour for XQ100 result of this work.
+Figure~\ref{fig:redlike_XQ_KS} shows the reduced likelihood contour for XQ100 and \add{KODIAQ-SQUAD using the per-redshift four-component HCD correction (\texttt{datacorrz}; one amplitude per absorber class per redshift bin)} from this work, alongside eBOSS DR14 (FPS + $T_0$)~\add{\cite{2024JCAP...07..029F}}, \add{DESI DR1~\cite{Chaves-Montero:2026arXiv260121432C}}, and Planck 2018.
 As expected, the XQ100 posterior is broadly consistent with the eBOSS DR14 (FPS + $T_0$) baseline, and the uncertainties are wide enough to overlap with both the Planck baseline.
-This is consistent with the discussion before: while XQ100 probes smaller scales that are more sensitive to the IGM thermal history, its cosmological constraining power is limited by degeneracies with HCD contamination.
+This is consistent with the discussion before: while XQ100 probes smaller scales that are more sensitive to the IGM thermal history, its cosmological constraining power is limited by degeneracies with HCD contamination. \add{The KODIAQ-SQUAD \texttt{datacorrz} posterior gives $\Delta_L^2 = 0.381 \pm 0.045$, consistent within $1\sigma$ with DESI DR1 ($\Delta_L^2 = 0.379 \pm 0.032$; Table~\ref{tab:posteriors_combined}).
+In $n_{\rm eff}$, DESI DR1 ($-2.309 \pm 0.019$) is essentially identical to XQ100 ($-2.31^{+0.07}_{-0.03}$) and consistent with Planck; KODIAQ-SQUAD is the outlier at $n_{\rm eff} = -2.24 \pm 0.02$, about $2\sigma$ above the others.
+Both the KODIAQ-SQUAD and XQ100 contours, however, are sensitive to prior truncation.
+For KODIAQ-SQUAD, $n_P = 1.032 \pm 0.016$ sits only $\sim 1.2\sigma$ below the upper wall at $n_P = 1.05$, and $A_P = 2.13 \pm 0.24 \times 10^{-9}$ only $\sim 2\sigma$ below upper wall $A_P = 2.6 \times 10^{-9}$, which tightens both $n_{\rm eff}$ and $\Delta_L^2$ on the high side.\footnote{Table~\ref{tab:posteriors_combined} reports this as $n_P > 1.03$, the one-sided 68\% lower bound used for boundary-truncated entries.} XQ100 is affected on the \emph{opposite} side: $A_P = 1.71 \pm 0.34 \times 10^{-9}$ sits only $\sim 1.5\sigma$ above the lower wall at $A_P = 1.2 \times 10^{-9}$, which tightens $\Delta_L^2$ from below.
+A wider prior in either direction would broaden these contours.
+We use \texttt{datacorrz} rather than \texttt{dc4} (the global four-component variant: one shared amplitude per absorber class across redshift) because the LLS abundance in KODIAQ-SQUAD is strongly redshift-dependent (\S~\ref{sec:separate_z}, Appendix~\ref{sec:lls-complexity-appendix}); a single global HCD amplitude cannot absorb this $z$-dependent variation, so the residual mismatch leaks into $A_P$ and biases the cosmology.
+Allowing per-$z$ HCD amplitudes (\texttt{datacorrz}) absorbs the variation directly and gives a less HCD-biased reduced-likelihood contour for KODIAQ-SQUAD.}